 Cheetahs are listed as "Vulnerable" by the International Union for the Conservation of Nature (IUCN) Red List of Threatened Species, but after a recent study revealed significant population declines, scientists are calling for cheetahs to be uplisted to "Endangered."
 In North Africa and Asia, they are considered "Critically Endangered."

 The species is threatened by conflict with local people, the illegal wildlife trade, legal sport hunting, and loss of prey due to overhunting by people and agricultural land developments.

-"I think my favorite fact about the cheetah is probably the calculation that showed that a legless cheetah could reach a speed of 15 kmh [9 mph] merely by ‘caterpillaring’- bunching and uncoiling its incredibly flexible spine.
-That’s about three times as fast as the typical walking speed of a human." - Dr. Luke Hunter, President, Panthera
+"I think my favorite fact about the cheetah is probably the calculation that showed that a legless cheetah could reach a speed of 15 kmh [9 mph] merely by ‘caterpillaring’--bunching and uncoiling its incredibly flexible spine.
+That’s about three times as fast as the typical walking speed of a human." - Dr. Luke Hunter, Chief Conservation Officer, Panthera